astronomer/docs/astro/create-cluster.md

 #### Step 3: Confirm with Astronomer

-A notification is sent from Astronomer when your Cluster is created.
-After your Cluster is created, you can create a new Deployment in the Cluster.
+A notification is sent from Astronomer when your cluster is created.
+After your cluster is created, you can create a new Deployment in the cluster.
 See [Create a Deployment](create-deployment.md).

 </TabItem>